macdao/moscow/README.md

 ## Supported Moco Features

-Moscow use a sutset of Moco contracts:
+Moscow use a subset of Moco contracts:

 - request
  - text (with method)